profjordanov/realworld-microservices/README.md

 - [x] Applying Functional Principles - Functional programming in C# can give you insight into how your programs will behave.
 Specific topics here are immutable architecture, avoiding exceptions, primitive obsession, how to handles failures and input errors, and more.

 - [x] Command-Query Responsibility Segregation (CQRS) - encourages you to untangle a single, unified domain model and create two models: one for handling commands, and the other one for handling queries.
 CQRS allows us to make different decisions for reads and writes, which in turn brings three benefits: scalability, performance, and the biggest one, simplicity.
 CQRS extends CQS to the architectural level.

+- [x] MediatR - ensures that the messages are routed to the appropriate places.
+So you might think of it as a little more of an in‑memory messaging system.